dbalotis/StealTheCatsApi/README.md

 ---

 ## Features
-- Fetch and store cat images and their data asynchronously.
+- Fetch and store cat images and their data asynchronously using a background job.
+- Retrieve the backgound job status.
 - Retrieve a cat by its ID.
 - Retrieve cats in a paginated response.
-- Filter cats by tag.
+- Filter cats by tag (temperament).
 - Swagger API documentation at `/swagger`.
 - Hangfire Dashboard at `/hangfire`
 ---